 Living at Snow Lion

 All Naropa University on-campus housing is apartment style; there are no old-fashioned dorm rooms here!
 All apartments come with a full kitchen, fully furnished living areas and bedrooms, plenty of closet space, access to an open courtyard, and wireless internet.
-The complex also includes free off-street parking, a coin-op laundry facility, a small community meeting space and a meditation room.
+The complex also includes free off-street parking, a laundry facility (included in your fees), a coin-op laundry facility, a small community meeting space and a meditation room.
 First-year students are required and open housing students are welcome to live on campus and participate in residence life co-curricular programming that supports a holistic contemplative education.
 Snow Lion is located four residential blocks from the 2130 Arapahoe Campus.

 Please keep in mind that Snow Lion Apartment Complex is an alcohol-free and drug-free living environment.
 For the benefit of all community members, please do not bring or use alcohol or drugs in the building or on the property.